JJegor22/NLP_course_ods/README.md

 # Semantic segmentation of natural language texts using named entity recognition
-This study was conducted by Shulgin Egor and Vorsin Egor
 ### Abstract
 This paper is devoted to the creation of an algorithm for automatic segmentation and classification of texts in natural language, based on the